proswdev/mongoose-bcrypt/README.md

 # mongoose-bcrypt #

-Mongoose plugin encrypting field(s) with bcrypt.
-Adds an encrypted password field using bcrypt-nodejs by default but with options to add multiple fields with configurable encryption per field.
+Mongoose plugin encrypting field(s) with bcrypt and providing methods to verify.

 ## Installation ##